Welcome to our review of Nature’s Evolutionary Diet Dog Food.

 Minerals

-Nature’s Evolutionary Diet Dry Dog Food Review shows that the Adult Salmon Recipe provides essential minerals: zinc, iron, copper, manganese, calcium, potassium, iodine, and selenium.
+The Adult Salmon Recipe provides essential minerals such as zinc, iron, copper, manganese, calcium, potassium, iodine, and selenium.

-Chelated forms (zinc, iron, copper, and manganese amino acid chelates) boost absorption.
+Chelated forms (zinc, iron, copper, and manganese amino acid chelates) improve absorption.
 Non-chelated minerals like zinc sulfate and ferrous sulfate are less bioavailable but still usable.

-Selenium from sodium selenite works, though selenium yeast would be better for absorption and stability.
+Selenium from sodium selenite is effective, although selenium yeast would offer better absorption and stability.
 Overall, the strong mineral profile supports canine health, growth, and immune function.

 Ingredient Concerns

-This product uses sodium selenite, an inorganic form of selenium.
-While it is cheaper, it is less bioavailable and carries higher toxicity risks compared to selenium yeast.
+This product also uses sodium selenite, an inorganic form of selenium.
+While it is cost-effective, it is less bioavailable and carries higher toxicity risks compared to selenium yeast.

 Nutrient Analysis